davidcmoulton/decodeuri/_drafts/patterns-post-working-title.md

 Having cut out each pattern, we grouped similar ones together on the floor which enabled us to determine which were essentially duplicates, to identify those we could treat as variants of the same underlying pattern, and to confirm which were actually distinct patterns.

-Once discreet patterns were identified, we opened up the room to anyone who wanted to help out as we agreed a name for each pattern.
+Once distinct patterns were identified, we opened up the room to anyone who wanted to help out as we agreed a name for each pattern.
 Having fresh minds at this point helped us get better names for the patterns.

 We thought the whole process would take a couple of hours, but it took most of a day to complete.
 The benefits were well worth the time: it was a great way to expose many hidden assumptions, identify gaps in thinking, and discover inconsistencies that had crept in during the design process.
 If we hadn’t done the exercise, all those problems would still exist, but they’d only manifest later when they’d be more expensive in time and effort to fix.

 ## Deciding on a process
-With two front end developers liaising closely with the designer and product owner (collectively, the product team), we decided on 2 week scrum sprints, managing the scrum board in Trello.
+With two front end developers liaising closely with the product team (the designer and the product owner), and facilitated by our tireless scrum master, we decided on 2 week scrum sprints, managing the scrum board in Trello.

 ### Tickets
 The principle of progressive enhancement affected the tickets we created: each pattern had a **first pass** ticket for building its markup and css.
 We used a checklist to manage the work for each ticket: